Roomify/bat_drupal/README.md

 ### Drupal Modules

-Before enabling BAT you are going to need to download the following modules
+Before enabling BAT you are going to need to download at least the following modules
+- CTools
+- Entity
+- Views
+- Entity Reference
 - Date
 - Date Popup
 - JQuery Update
 - Libraries
 - Variable
 - XAutoload
-- Composer Manager
+- Composer Manager (this makes it easier to manage the BAT PHP library)
 - Views Megarow
+- BAT API

 ### External Libraries